 Did you know much about Latvia before moving here?
 Had you heard of any stereotypes characterising the country and its people?

 Frankly no, I didn’t know a lot about Latvia.
 I knew that Riga is very beautiful but nothing more.
 This is one why I’d always wanted to visit the Baltic States.
 When I first saw a picture of Riga I fell in love with the city because it seemed to be full of colours.

 In what ways has Latvia surprised you?

-Latvia surprised me from the very first moment.
-It’s really beautiful, people are kind with everyone and despite being small there are a lot of things to do.
+Latvia surprised me from the first moment.
+It’s really beautiful, people are kind with everyone and despite being a small country, there are a lot of things to do.
 Moreover, you can actually speak Russian with everyone!
 Before coming here I thought you had to go to Russia to learn it.

 Did you find it easy to adapt to living here?

 Although the cold and windy weather can be frustrating sometimes, I had no problems at all adapting to life in Riga.
 It’s a very small, cheap and safe city and you can have fun until dawn in the Old Town.
 It’s perfect for students!

 What are the differences between life in Riga and life back home in Italy?

 Italy and Latvia are very different.
 Riga’s a very small city compared to Milan where I’m from.
 This can be an advantage because I can easily go everywhere without having to drive.
 It’s a very safe place, not crowded with people, it’s also a very relaxing city, people aren’t stressed or in a hurry like in Italy.
 Also, Latvian beer is very good and it’s much cheaper than beer in Italy.

 Was it easy for you to find a place to live in Riga?
 How did you do it?